-Pathways to Resilience in Semi-Arid Economies (PRISE) is a five-year, multi-country research project that generates new knowledge about how economic development in semi-arid regions can be made more equitable and resilient to climate change.
+Pathways to Resilience in Semi-Arid Economies (PRISE) was a five-year, multi-country research project that generated new knowledge about how economic development in semi-arid regions can be made more equitable and resilient to climate change.

-PRISE aims to strengthen the commitment of decision-makers in local and national governments, businesses and trade bodies to rapid, inclusive and resilient development in these regions.
-It does so by deepening their understanding of the threats and opportunities that semi-arid economies face in relation to climate change.
+PRISE aimed to strengthen the commitment of decision-makers in local and national governments, businesses and trade bodies to rapid, inclusive and resilient development in these regions.
+It did so by deepening their understanding of the threats and opportunities that semi-arid economies face in relation to climate change.

-Ground breaking in its focus, PRISE research adopts a policy and development-first approach to engaging decision-makers in governments, businesses and trade bodies.
-Rather than starting with complex climate change projections, this research begins by identifying the decisions people need to make now about investment choices and development options for semi-arid regions.
-Decision-makers and the research team decide jointly on the research questions and study areas to ensure that the research responds to demand.
-This approach means that PRISE has the flexibility to support policy makers and investors with quick-response research whenever the need arises, as well as the capacity to lead longer-term collaborative studies.
+Ground breaking in its focus, PRISE research adopted a policy and development-first approach to engaging decision-makers in governments, businesses and trade bodies.
+Rather than starting with complex climate change projections, this research began by identifying the decisions people need to make now about investment choices and development options for semi-arid regions.
+Decision-makers and the research team decided jointly on the research questions and study areas to ensure that the research responded to demand.
+This approach meant that PRISE had the flexibility to support policy makers and investors with quick-response research whenever the need arose, as well as the capacity to lead longer-term collaborative studies.

-PRISE research targets semi-arid areas across six countries in Africa and Asia: Burkina Faso, Senegal, Tanzania, Kenya, Pakistan and Tajikistan.
+PRISE research targeted semi-arid areas across six countries in Africa and Asia: Burkina Faso, Senegal, Tanzania, Kenya, Pakistan and Tajikistan.

-The research is organised around five areas: (1) climate risk management, (2) governance, institutions and finance, (3) markets and supply chains, (4) natural capital and (5) human capital.
-Each area is led by a consortium partner and engages researchers from across the five consortium members to ensure a blend of cross-disciplinary expertise and methodological insights.
+The research was organised around five areas: (1) climate risk management, (2) governance, institutions and finance, (3) markets and supply chains, (4) natural capital and (5) human capital.
+Each area was led by a consortium partner and engaged researchers from across the five consortium members to ensure a blend of cross-disciplinary expertise and methodological insights.

 - ODI (UK)